 No Claim Bonus in Two Wheeler Insurance

-Moreover, NCB in two-wheeler insurance is only applicable to own damage premiums and not to third-party premiums.
-Make sure you have a comprehensive bike insurance plan or standalone own damage cover to avail benefits of NCB.
+NOTE: NCB in two-wheeler insurance is only applicable to own damage premiums and not to third-party bike insurance premiums.

 How is NCB Calculated in Bike Insurance?

-The No Claim Bonus for your bike starts with the first renewal of your comprehensive bike insurance policy.
-A savings of 20% is granted on successfully renewing your two-wheeler insurance policy after the first claim-free year.
-Every consecutive claim-free year, the bonus percentage increases by 5-10% during renewals.
+The NCB for your bike starts with the first renewal of your comprehensive bike insurance policy.
+A savings of 20% is granted on successful two-wheeler insurance renewal after the first claim-free year.
+After every consecutive claim-free year, the bonus percentage increases by 5-10% during renewals.

 1 claim-free year | 20 % |